 Seeing with wisdom requires experiential knowledge.
 It is not through theoretical yammerings that we can understand impermanence but with applied and sustained effort through meditation and awareness.
 These are without base and are not reliable foundations for true happiness.
 This is a great source of suffering/stress (dukkha).

-It is with through deep investigation into the arising and falling of all conditioned things that we can understand the true nature.
+It is through deep investigation into the arising and falling of all conditioned things that we can understand the true nature.
 Seeing the truth of all impermanence as it relates to our minds during swordsmanship training and life.
 Do you feel permanence within and around you?
+What is permanent?